 - a.
 When an emergent bole is broken and is < 130 cm height: - i.
-Assign plantStatus = 8, and do not measure in the current year. - ii. basalStemDiameter = do not measure. - iii.
+Assign plantStatus = '8 no longer qualifies', and do not measure in the current year. - ii. basalStemDiameter = do not measure. - iii.
 Measure crown diameter for intact boles; do not include broken boles in diameter measurement. - b.
 When an emergent bole is broken and is \geq 130 cm height: - i.
-Record plantStatus = 9 or 10 for each broken bole. - ii.
+Record plantStatus = '9 live, broken' or '10 dead, broken' per broken bole. - ii.
 Measure crown diameter for intact boles; do not include broken boles in diameter measurement. - c.
 When all previously qualifying emergent boles are broken, and are < 130 cm height: - i.
-Assign plantStatus = 8 for each bole. - ii.
-Do not measure crown diameter, unless broken individual has transitioned to 'sms' growth form. - iii.
-Continue to monitor in future years, as individual may again qualify for measurement. - iv.
-If no prior measurements exist or the tag cannot be found, treat the individual as a 'sms' and measure accordingly.
+Leave the tag in place, treat the individual as a 'sms', and measure accordingly. - ii.
+Assign plantStatus = '9 live, broken' or '10 dead, broken' per broken bole.

-C.2 Measuring Shrub Groups and Liana Groups
+E.3 Shrub Groups and Liana Groups

-Data collected as part of this section are recorded in the VST: Shrub Groups [PROD] application.
-Consult the 'Manual for Fulcrum Application: TOS Vegetation Structure [PROD] - All SOPs' for data entry details (RD[14]).
+- Data collected as part of this section are recorded in the VST: Shrub Groups [PROD] application. - Consult the 'Manual for Fulcrum Application: TOS Vegetation Structure [PROD] All SOPs' for data entry details (RD[14]).

-Classifying vegetation as a 'group' is a measure of last resort, as group measurements are the least useful with respect to allometric biomass estimation (see SOP B for explanation and classification guidelines).
+Classifying vegetation as a 'group' is a measure of last resort, as group measurements are the least useful with respect to allometric biomass estimation (Figure 18, see SOP B for explanation and classification guidelines).
 Shrub and Liana groups are not mapped relative to a plot marker, and it is not required that they be tagged; however, you may tag shrub groups to better enable repeat measurements if you wish.
 Groups are measured so that the volume of the group may be estimated as 'canopy area' x 'average height'.
-Canopy area is estimated using the graph paper mapping technique, with the area covered by plotID: HARV 001 Step 1: Record shrubgroupID: 21_01 metadata nestedSubplotID: N/A nestedSubplotArea: N/A Step 2: Draw shrub group relative to plot subplot Step 3: Ignore portions of shrub group outside of the plot Step 4: Count the grid cells to determine canopy area the group determined by counting the number of graph squares within the group (Figure 5).